spences10/blog.scottspence.me/src/pages/2018/2018-01-01-make-time-for-100doc/index.md

 Soon into starting <span>#100DaysOfCode</span> I noticed this, what I did was turn off all my phone notifications - if you need to check something then check it, don't let your phone dictate where you attention needs to be directed.

 I turned off all browser notifications for Slack and Gmail.
 My phone is left in another room on do not disturb whilst I work.
 Whilst in do not disturb mode my phone will not make a noise unless someone on my stared contacts list calls me.
 I pick up the phone in the afternoon to check missed calls listen to voice mails and return any calls if needed.

+### Make time

+Make time, people saying that they can't find time to do x in reality are making excuses, you're the only one that can make these things happen.

+Have a job?
+That’s not an excuse, had a crappy day, just want to sit on the sofa and veg out, that is time you can be spending learning and also time you can be enjoying some downtime with your significant other which is equally as important to your well-being

+It’s a balance

+### Tools

+## Life hacks

+It needs to be called a hack so everyone can thing they're cheating the system.
+In reality it's some helpful rules to aid you if you need to find the extra time

 Get up early, I've taken to getting up an hour earlier than I used to to squeeze an hour and a half out of the morning, I have a MI band